SteveBarnett/human-centred/air.md

 Ask a lot of questions.

 - Notice where information is lacking or fuzzy
-- Ask for the specifics, the details
+- Ask for the specifics, the details, how it works step-by-step

 ### Read calls to use AI as a sales pitch